vesavlad/datatools-ui/docs/user/managing-users.md

 For non-administrative users, permissions may be assigned on an individual basis by choosing `Custom`.
 A non-administrative user's permissions can also be set to only apply to particular feeds within a project.
 By default, all users with project access have read-only access for all project feeds.

 #### User permissions examples
 1. A user may need edit privileges to only one feed source.
-In this case, the `Edit GTFS feeds` and the specific feed (e.g., Agency X) would be checked.
+In this case, click `Edit GTFS feeds` and the specific feed (e.g., Agency X) would be checked.
 2. Agencies may wish to grant access to users that can view basic reporting info, but should not have the ability to modify or manage anything in the application.
 Here, `Custom` should be selected, but no other permissions or feeds should be checked.

 ## Managing Users

 To create or manage users, you must be logged in as either an application-level or organization-level administrator.
-To do so, navigate to the `Home` page and click on the `Admin` button located in the top right-hand corner.
+To do so, navigate to the `Home` page and click the `Admin` button located in the top right-hand corner.
 This action will grant you access to the user management console, where you will find a comprehensive list of all users within the system:

 <img src="https://datatools-builds.s3.amazonaws.com/docs/intro/user-admin.png" style="box-shadow: 3px 3px 3px gray; border-radius: 10px;">